-A single-lever control with neutral warm-up button and safety lockout umbrella operates as both a gear shifter and a throttle control.
+A single-lever control with a safety lock-out umbrella operates as both a gear shifter and a throttle control.
+To engage the throttle only without shifting into gear, depress the Shift Override button.
 When the throttle lever is vertical, it is locked in the NEUTRAL position for safety.
 Be sure the control is in NEUTRAL before attempting to start the engine.
 Lifting the safety lock-out umbrella and moving the throttle lever forward will engage FORWARD gear in the transmission and increase the engine RPM.
 Moving the throttle lever backward will engage REVERSE gear in the transmission and also increase the engine RPM.